Why get vaccinated?

 As many as half of the people who get meningococcal ACWY vaccine have mild problems following vaccination, such as redness or soreness where the shot was given.
 If these problems occur, they usually last for 1 or 2 days.
 They are more common after MenACWY than after MPSV4.

 A small percentage of people who receive the vaccine develop a mild fever.

-What if there is a moderate or severe reaction?
+What if there is a serious reaction?

 What should I look for?